-This project will supersede the editions of both Blatt and the Frobenius (see below): it will eventually provide a complete, searchable text of the Latin versions of Josephus' two largest works (Blatt is incomplete), based on an early manuscript, and carefully organised according to the modern editorial divisions in the text (the latter two both lacking in Frobenius).
-As of Dec.
-8, 2014, the site now provides Antiquities I-VIII, far exceeding the coverage of Blatt (Ant.
+This project will supersede the editions of both Blatt and the Frobenius (see below): it will eventually provide a complete, searchable text of the Latin versions of Josephus' two largest works (Blatt is incomplete).
+It is based on an early manuscript only for the Antiquities, but both works have now been carefully organised according to the modern editorial divisions in the text (the latter two both lacking in Frobenius).
+As of May 11th, 2015, the site provides Antiquities I-VIII, as well as much of Jewish War I, far exceeding the coverage of Blatt (Ant.
 I-V).

 The Latin transcription will be checked at a slower rate than it is being produced.
-As such, if you spot an inevitable error or two, please contact richard.pollardubc.ca.
+As such, if you spot an inevitable error or two, please contact pollard.richard_matthewuqam.ca.

 How to cite:

 Flavius Josephus (Latin trans.), Antiquities, book/chapter, ed.
 R. Pollard and J. Timmermann, 2013– <sites.google.com/site/latinjosephus> OR